Egypt in the Middle Ages: Umayyad period

 During the First Fitna, Caliph Ali (r.
 656–661) appointed Muhammad ibn Abi Bakr as governor of Egypt, but Amr led an invasion in summer 658 that defeated Ibn Abi Bakr and secured the country for the Umayyads.
 Amr then served as governor until his death in 664.
 From 667/8 until 682, the province was governed by another fervent pro-Umayyad partisan, Maslama ibn Mukhallad al-Ansari.
 During the Second Fitna, Ibn al-Zubayr gained the support of the Kharijites in Egypt and sent a governor of his own, Abd al-Rahman ibn Utba al-Fihri, to the province.
 The Kharijite-backed Zubayrid regime was very unpopular with the local Arabs, who called upon the Umayyad caliph Marwan I (r.
 684–685) for aid.
 In December 684, Marwan invaded Egypt and reconquered it with relative ease.
 Marwan installed his son Abd al-Aziz as governor.
 Relying on his close ties with the jund, Abd al-Aziz ruled the country for 20 years, enjoying wide autonomy and governing as a de facto viceroy.
 Abd al-Aziz also supervised the completion of the Muslim conquest of North Africa; it was he who appointed Musa ibn Nusayr in his post as governor of Ifriqiya.
 Abd al-Aziz hoped to be succeeded by his son, but when he died, Caliph Abd al-Malik ibn Marwan (685–695) sent his own son, Abdallah, as governor in a move to reassert control and prevent the country from becoming a hereditary domain.

 Abd al-Malik ibn Rifa'a al-Fahmi in 715 and his successor Ayyub ibn Sharhabil in 717 were the first governors chosen from the jund, rather than members of the Umayyad family or court.
 Both are reported to have increased pressure on the Copts, and initiated measures of Islamization.
 The resentment of the Copts against taxation led to a revolt in 725.
 In 727, to strengthen Arab representation, a colony of 3,000 Arabs was set up near Bilbeis.
 Meanwhile, the employment of the Arabic language had been steadily gaining ground, and in 706 it was made the official language of the government.
-Egyptian Arabic, the modern Arabic accent of Egypt, began to form.
+Egyptian Arabic, the modern Arabic accent and dialect of Egypt, began to form.
 Other revolts of the Copts are recorded for the years 739 and 750, the last year of Umayyad domination.
 The outbreaks in all cases are attributed to increased taxation.